 We produce both copper concentrates and copper cathode.
 Our principal market for copper concentrates is Asia, with a lesser amount sold in Europe.
 Copper concentrates produced at the Highland Valley Copper mine are distributed to customers in Asia by rail to a port in Vancouver, British Columbia, and from there by ship.
 Copper concentrates produced at Antamina are transported by a slurry pipeline to a port at Huarmey, Peru, and from there go by ship to customers in Asia and Europe.
-Copper concentrates produced at Carmen de Andacollo are trucked to the port of Coquimbo, Chile, and from there go by ship to customers in Asia and Europe.
+Copper concentrates produced at Carmen de Andacollo are trucked to the port of Coquimbo, Chile, and from there are carried by ship to customers in Asia and Europe.
 Copper concentrates are sold primarily under long-term contracts, with treatment and refining charges negotiated on an annual basis.
-Copper cathode from our Quebrada Blanca and Carmen de Andacollo mines is trucked from the mines and sold primarily under annual contracts to customers in Asia, Europe and North America.
+The balance is sold on the spot market at prices based on prevailing market quotations.
+Copper cathode from our Quebrada Blanca and Carmen de Andacollo mines is trucked from the mines to a port from where it is shipped and sold primarily under annual contracts to customers in Asia, Europe and North America.

 The copper business is cyclical.
 Copper concentrate treatment charges rise and fall depending upon the supply of copper concentrates in the market and the demand for custom copper concentrates by the copper smelting and refining industry.
-Prices for copper cathode also rise and fall as a result of changes in demand for, and supply of, refined copper metal.
-Copper consumption is primarily tied to its electrical conductivity properties accounting for over 60% of global demand.
-Copper in a variety of forms, shapes and alloys is split globally with about one quarter each going to electrical networks, construction industries and consumer goods with the remainder split between auto and transportation sectors and industrial machinery.
-Copper electrical conductivity properties make it a key component in building the technologies and infrastructure needed to reduce greenhouse gas emissions, through its use in solar panels, wind turbines, energy storage or electric cars.
+Prices for copper cathode also rise and fall as a result of changes in demand for, and supply of, refined copper metal and availability of raw materials such as copper concentrate, blister and scrap.
+Copper consumption is primarily tied to its electrical conductivity properties, accounting for over 60% of global demand.
+Demand for copper in a variety of forms, shapes and alloys is split globally, with about one-quarter each going to electrical networks, construction industries and consumer goods, with the remainder split between auto and transportation sectors and industrial machinery.
+Copper's electrical conductivity properties make it a key component in building the technologies and infrastructure needed to reduce greenhouse gas emissions, through its use in solar panels, wind turbines, energy storage and electric cars.
+Copper will also play an important role in improving the efficiency of electric motors and the transmission and distribution of power to assist in accelerating the global reduction of carbon emissions.
 We compete with other producers of copper concentrates and cathodes, as well as copper sourced through scrap sources.